microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/mdt-eclipse-managingprojects.md

 - **Disable Auto Build**: Use this to disable automatic builds if you are making a lot of changes and don't want builds to be triggered until you are done.
 This action is only available when auto build is enabled.
 - **Enable Auto Build**: Use this to re-enable automatic builds whenever a change is made.
 This action is only available when auto build is disabled.
 - **Validate**: Initiate validation.
 This action is only available when auto build is disabled to allow you to perform validation without running a build.
 Otherwise, validation is run automatically as part of a build.
 Any problems that are found during validation are shown in the **Markers** view in Eclipse under the **Microclimate Problems** heading.
 Check for quick fixes on the marker to help you resolve the problem.
+- **Delete**: Delete a project.
+This action deletes the project from Microclimate, the file system, and the Eclipse workspace if the project was imported into Eclipse.
 - **Refresh**: If the project gets out of sync, use this option to refresh it.
 To refresh all projects, right click on the connection in the **Microclimate Explorer** view and select **Refresh**.